 A good effective method for eliminating aphids is to simply rinse them off the leaves of affected plants.
 A water hose and nozzle with adequate pressure is enough to knock the aphids from the foliage, but not to damage the plant.
 CAUTION: A powered pressure washer is much too strong.
 The jet or shower setting on a dial nozzle is enough to dislodge these pests.
 Once off the plant, aphids cannot climb back up the plant and will often starve to death.
 Aphids can also be rubbed off the plants with fingers or a wet cloth.
 This method effective against small aphid populations and at the very early stages of infestation.
 Physical removal by rubbing would be ineffective at removing large infestations.

-Another natural enemy, that can be effectively purchased and used, is green lacewing larvae (Chrysoperia rufilabris).
+Another effective natural enemy, that can be purchased and realesed is green lacewing larvae (Chrysoperia rufilabris).
 These larvae are extremely aggressive and will eat numerous aphids a day.